The day after Christmas a year ago, I joined my extended family in Chicago for a sunset walk around Millennium Park.

 “Wedding planning used to be a mother-daughter adventure that left the groom completely out of the picture,” says Christine Haines Greenberg, owner of The Hive Wedding Collective, a wedding planning business in Richmond, Va.
 “But now grooms are happily involved in logistics, and design and vendor decisions.
 It’s their wedding too.”

-According to the most recent Brides American Wedding Survey, 97% of women said their partners were involved in planning their wedding—and a third said they were “very involved.”
+According to a Brides American Wedding Survey, 97% of women said their partners were involved in planning their wedding — and a third said they were “very involved.”

 As such, the Big Day is often an expression of the couple’s joint creativity and values.